Closing Prayer For Worship

 blessing prayers are prayers that invoke God’s blessings upon someone or something else.
 For example, a person might say a blessing before dinner to bless the food that they will eat.

-READ: Prayer For Morning Time
+READ: Prayer For Mother In Labor

 Ending Prayer